The Gnarbox storage platform comes with extensive editing and post-production features.

 As video cameras get smaller and action video grows bolder, portable storage is getting tougher.
 We are beyond the days of basic ruggedized hard drives.
 Now there are advanced storage devices on the market that makes video field production easier to produce under adverse conditions.

-B&H Photo, a major video dealer in New York City, said in a new white paper that the rugged drive market is booming, with new releases and functionality being quickly introduced.
-These new drives, said B&H, are designed to take a beating and are perfect travel companions for adventurous videographers.
+B&H Photo said in a new white paper that the rugged drive market is booming, with new releases and functionality being quickly introduced.
+These new drives are designed to take a beating and are perfect travel companions for adventurous videographers.

 G-Technology G-DRIVE ev RaW